wcdo25/wcdo25.github.io/videos.md

 Please credit: "Douglas Blackiston and Sam Kriegman".

-Watch the full videos on youtube or download it using the links below each gif preview.
+Watch the full videos on youtube or download them using the links below each gif preview.
 <br><br>

 ![image](https://krorgs.github.io/gifs/BlackistonV1.gif) <br>